ericfrisino/POSIXDate/readme.md

-# Standard Date to ISO Formatter.
+# ISO Date to POSIX Formatter.

-Command line python application that take a date in the format of `YYYY-MM-DD HH:MM:SS` and converts it to ISO format.
+Command line python application that take a date in the format of `YYYY-MM-DD HH:MM:SS` and converts it from ISO format to POSIX format.

 * **Author :** Eric Frisino
 * **Copyright :** Copyright 2020, Eric Frisino